College Marshal Finlay, Trustee Vice Chair Henle, Trustees Messa and Durkin, Dean McCarty, Chair of the Faculty Executive Committee

 I’d like to take a moment to single out two members of the Union faculty.
 We ordinarily acknowledge the recipient of the Stillman Prize at the Opening Convocation.
 The Prize recipient is announced at Commencement so I’m not “spilling the beans” to say that Professor Claire Bracken is the recipient.
 However, Professor Bracken is on leave this term so we’ll celebrate the award at Founders Day in February.
 Nevertheless, please join me in acknowledging her and all the Union faculty who have committed their lives to enriching the lives of their students.
 I’d also like to single out Professor Steven Rice, the recipient of the Brate Advising Award.
-Advising is such an important role for our faculty and I continue to meet alumni who voice their gratitude for the relationships they built with their advisors and the central role they played in their time at Union.
+Advising is such an important role for our faculty and I continue to meet alumni who voice their gratitude for the relationships they built with their advisers and the central role they played in their time at Union.
 Please join me in congratulating Professor Rice and thanking all the faculty for this aspect of their role at the College.

 I’d also like to recognize another award that was presented during the summer.
 Each year, we present the Unitas Community-Building Award to someone at Union.
 If the recipient is a student, we present it on Prize Day in the spring.
 If the recipient is an employee of the College, we present it at Opening Convocation.
 This year’s recipient is A.J.
 Place from the Student Affairs Division.
 A.J. isn’t here to here to receive our recognition.
 However, I don’t want to miss the opportunity to recognize his many contributions to building a stronger Union community.
 AJ was selected because of the central role he played in the development of the highly successful Next Step Social Justice Retreats, his participation in our Bystander Intervention initiative, his participation on the Sexual Assault and Harassment Committee, and his co-founding of the LGBTQA+ Committee among other community building/strengthening initiatives.
 I’d ask you to join me in recognizing A.J.
 Place.